Vihaan3/knowledge-garden/content/Personal Knowledge Management/Non-Trivial Courses.md

 https://80000hours.org/articles/college-advice/
 https://ea-internships.pory.app/board

 Reach high, but have backups because they will let you truly reach high.
-(Or alternatively burn all your ships and put yourself right in the arena. )
+(Or alternatively burn all your ships [[Burning ships]])

 https://www.givingwhatwecan.org/get-involved/share-our-ideas/guide-to-talking-about-effective-altruism